okta/okta-auth-js/README.md

 Okta Auth JS is a wrapper around [Okta's authentication API](http://developer.okta.com/docs/api/resources/authn.html).
 It can be used to get an Okta session cookie or an ID token.

-For a high level overview of the client's features and authentication flows, check out [our developer docs](http://developer.okta.com/docs/guides/okta_auth_sdk.html).
+For an overview of the client's features and authentication flows, check out [our developer docs](http://developer.okta.com/docs/guides/okta_auth_sdk.html).

-Contributors should read our [contributing guidelines](./CONTRIBUTING.md) if they wish to contribute.
+Read our [contributing guidelines](./CONTRIBUTING.md) if you wish to contribute.

 # Table of Contents